SmittoBot/bootcamp-notes/react-redux-2019.md

   * Action Creator, which produces an
   * Action, which gets fed to
   * Dispatch, which forwards the action to
-  * Reducerts, which create a new
+  * Reducers, which create a new
   * State, then we wait until we need to update state again
 * Without redux, app complexity will tend to grow exponentially as its size increases
 * With redux, initial complexity is higher, but complexity growth is slower and more linear